MicrosoftDocs/win32/desktop-src/Controls/dtm-setmcfont.md

 - Commctrl.h
 api_type:
 - HeaderDef
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # DTM\_SETMCFONT message

 Sets the font to be used by the date and time picker (DTP) control's child month calendar control.
-You can send this message explicitly or use the [**DateTime\_SetMonthCalFont**](datetime-setmonthcalfont.md) macro.
+You can send this message explicitly or use the [**DateTime\_SetMonthCalFont**](/windows/win32/Commctrl/nf-commctrl-datetime_setmonthcalfont?branch=master) macro.

 ## Parameters